 Before an external provider is selected to assist with the delivery of a program, a thorough check should be completed by the school to ensure that they are appropriate for the program and have experience working with groups of children and young people.

 Prior to commencement of a program the school should ensure that the external provider has:

 - a current public liability insurance certificate (minimum $10 million) provided by an Australian Prudential Regulation Authority (APRA) approved insurer

 - demonstrated that staff have the correct qualifications and/or experience for their specific role/s.
-For information on required qualifications please see the specific Adventure Activity guidelines
+For information on required qualifications please refer to the specific

 - ensured that students are supervised by either a registered teacher or an approved staff member with a current

 - agreed with the school who has responsibilities for first aid, emergency communications and other specialist equipment